-Not only does the marriage of the digital age and big data allow for tailored ads based on people’s likes and interests, it also allows advertisers to target audiences in specific areas.
+Not only does the marriage of the digital age and big data allow for tailored ads based on people’s likes and interests, but it also allows advertisers to target audiences in specific areas.
 The prevalence of mobile devices has increased connectivity.
-GPS monitors and location services mean we’re almost always on the grid, and digital advertisers can push mobile specific ads right to us at the optimal time.
+GPS monitors and location services mean we’re almost always on the grid, and digital advertisers can push mobile-specific ads right to us at the optimal time.

-It may seem a little like big brother, but if you’re walking into a Walmart or Target, theoretically, these companies could recognize your location and send you promotions and offers right through your phone the moment you get near the store.
+It may seem a little like a big brother, but if you’re walking into a Walmart or Target, theoretically, these companies could recognize your location and send you promotions and offers right through your phone the moment you get near the store.
 This is known as Geo-targeting.
 Hyperlocal advertising increases customer engagement and conversion rates, demonstrated by Ikea’s venture of pairing Geo-targeting with Facebook ads.